rui-antunes/django-weather-app/README.md

 ### On Heroku ###

-Deploy:

 ```
 git push heroku main
 ```

-Force deploy (if there are no source code changes):
+Force deploy, if there are no source code changes:

 ```
 git commit --allow-empty -m "commit to force a deploy"